 We may publish information about a deliberate tax defaulter where:

-- HMRC have carried out an investigation and the person has been charged one or more penalties for deliberate defaults
+HMRC has carried out an investigation and the person has been charged one or more penalties for deliberate defaults

-However, their information won’t be published if the person earns the maximum reduction of the penalties by fully disclosing details of the defaults.
+However, their information will not be published if the person earns the maximum reduction of the penalties by fully disclosing details of the defaults.

 We publish this information once these penalties are final.
-A penalty becomes final on either:
+A penalty becomes final on either the:

-day after the end of the appeal period if the person doesn’t make an appeal
+day after the end of the appeal period if the person does not make an appeal

-The law requires that we do not publish any information about the person for more than 12 months from the date we first publish it, and the lists of deliberate tax defaulters won’t be captured for the National Archives.
+The law requires that we do not publish any information about the person for more than 12 months from the date we first publish it, and the lists of deliberate tax defaulters will not be captured for the National Archives.